 She immediately set about looking for a replacement.
 At length, stumbled upon Lumina Learning and Lumina Spark.

 From the first, it was abundantly clear that Lumina Learning dovetailed perfectly with Heineken’s values and ethos.
 Both believe implicitly in the power of human connection.
 Both believe in togetherness.
 Both champion difference.
 Both share a common purpose in wanting to make the world a better place.
 Both believe in moving heaven and earth to unlock people’s potential.
-One dos it by means of lager, the other by means of next generation psychometrics.
+One does it by means of lager, the other by means of next generation psychometrics.

 The story of Lumina Learning and Heineken began in 2018.
 Ms. Dale and her team took the unusual step of treating Lumina Spark as what she terms “an incubator brand,” that is to say, they did not announce the change of personality assessment to staff.
 There was no launch to speak of, nor was there an introduction.
 Instead, she trusted to the efficacy of Lumina Spark and the grapevine.
 Word soon spread.
 What was this cool new personality tool?
 How does it use smart data?
 What is a splash?

-Pamela Dale set to work with characteristic diligence at once, forming a crack team of 15 Lumina Spark practitioners.
+Pamela Dale set to work with characteristic diligence at once, forming a crack team of 15 Lumina Spark Practitioners.
 She ‘started small’, trying out Lumina Spark with two departments-marketing and digital and technology because both were keen to take part in personality assessments.
-In the first instance, she led two introductory workshops: the first, to introduce participants to the model and to walk them through their Spark portrait, while the second concentrated on strengthening rapport.
+In the first instance, she led two introductory workshops: the first, to introduce participants to the model and to walk them through their Spark Portrait, while the second concentrated on strengthening rapport.